R2GenGPT: Radiology Report Generation with Frozen LLMs: Relate Works

 Another type of work aims to mitigate data bias by incorporating external knowledge information, with the most representative approach being the integration of knowledge graphs~\cite{li2019knowledgedriven, 2020When, CVPR201_PPKD, 2021Knowledge, li2023dynamic, huang2023kiut}.
 Zhang et al.~\cite{2020When} and Liu et al.~\cite{CVPR201_PPKD} combined pre-constructed graphs representing relationships between diseases and organs using graph neural networks, enabling more effective feature learning for abnormalities.
 Li et al.~\cite{li2023dynamic} developed a dynamic approach that updates the graph with new knowledge in real-time.
 Huang et al.~\cite{huang2023kiut} incorporated knowledge from a symptom graph into the decoding stage using an injected knowledge distiller.

 Apart from knowledge graphs, another method for integrating external knowledge involves incorporating semantic information to assist report generation through multi-task learning, such as multi-label classification~\cite{2017Ontheautomatic, wang2022medical,wang2022tmi, jin2023promptmrg, tanida2023interactive}.
 Wang et.al.~\cite{wang2022medical} extracted 768 high-frequency medical terms from RadGraph~\cite{jain2021radgraph} and trained a multi-label classification network.
 The prediction results from classification were then incorporated as semantic information input to the decoder, assisting the generation of the report.
 Jin et al.~\cite{jin2023promptmrg} make use of the diagnostic results from the classification via prompts to explicitly guide the generation process.
-All the above methods adopt an encoder-decoder architecture.
-In this paper, we utilize the Frozen Large Language Model (LLM) to pioneer the use of a decoder-only structure for the task of medical report generation.\\
+All the above methods employing an encoder-decoder architecture in a traditional way, typically assign equal importance to both the encoder and the decoder, with a comparable number of trainable parameters.
+In these methods, the output from the encoder serves as the key and value for cross-attention computation in the decoder.
+In contrast, our approach based on LLM deviates significantly from this traditional encoder-decoder framework.
+Firstly, the number of parameters in the decoder significantly exceeds that in the encoder.
+Secondly, the encoder functions more like a ``visual tokenizer", converting images into visual tokens that are fed into LLM.
+The attention mechanism employed within this framework remains self-attention rather than cross-attention.
+With this innovative approach, our paper pioneers the use of a ``decoder-centric" architecture for the task of medical report generation.

 \textbf{Large language Models} Recently, there has been a surge of interest in Large Language Models (LLMs) due to their superior efficacy in a wide array of Natural Language Processing (NLP) tasks.
 This began with transformer models like BERT~\cite{su2019vlbert}, GPT~\cite{radford2018gpt}, and T5~\cite{raffel2020T5}, each designed with distinct pre-training objectives.
 The introduction of GPT-3~\cite{brown2020gpt3} marked a significant shift, demonstrating the model's impressive zero-shot generalization capabilities, owed to a scaled-up parameter and data volume, which allowed it to excel in tasks it had not previously encountered.
 This catalyzed the development of several LLMs such as OPT~\cite{zhang2022opt}, BLOOM~\cite{scao2022bloom}, PaLM~\cite{chowdhery2022palm}, and LLaMA~\cite{touvron2023llama}, heralding the triumph of LLMs.
 In a parallel endeavor, Ouyang et al.~\cite{ouyang2022training} introduced InstructGPT, which brought human instruction and feedback into alignment with GPT-3.
 These advancements have been leveraged by applications like ChatGPT, which enables human-like dialogue interactions by responding to a vast spectrum of complex and nuanced questions and instructions.